 - You may have to submit a written application for assistance.
 Continue to maintain regular contact with your servicer about any missing items until you receive a letter stating that your application is complete.

 Do I have to pay the mortgage while my insurance claim is pending?

-*IMPORTANT: You are not required to accept the first estimate or offer of payment from your insurance company.
+IMPORTANT: You are not required to accept the first estimate or offer of payment from your insurance company.
 Do not rush the process.
-It is important to make sure that you will be paid enough to adequately cover your losses.
+It is essential to ensure you will be paid enough to cover your losses adequately.
 Ask your insurer to reconsider the offer.
-Include written estimates to show the real cost of repairs and negotiate the best deal.
-You can also hire an independent insurance adjuster who is not employed by your insurance company, but keep in mind that these adjusters get paid based on a percentage of your recovery.
+Include written estimates to show the actual cost of repairs and negotiate the best deal.
+You can also hire an independent insurance adjuster not employed by your insurance company, but keep in mind that these adjusters get paid based on a percentage of your recovery.

 In the meantime:

 - Don’t rush to sell your property because you are financially desperate.
 Financial help may be available from sources that you don’t know about yet.